Steel square: Calculators in roof framing

 In addition to use the square tool, construction calculators are also used to verify and determine roofing calculations.
 Some are programmed to calculate all side cuts for hip, valley and jack regular rafters to be exactly 45° for all rafter pitches.
-The rafter table is expressed in inches, and the higher the numerical value of the pitch, the greater the difference between side cut angles within a given pitch.
-Only a level roof, or a 0 pitch will require a 45° angle side cut (cheek cut) for hip and jack rafters.
+The rafter table is expressed in inches, and the higher the numerical value of the slope, the greater the difference between side cut angles within a given slope.
+Only a level roof, or a 0 slope will require a 45° angle side cut (cheek cut) for hip and jack rafters.

 Side cut hip/valley rafter table

 If a right triangle has two angles that equal 45° then the two sides are equidistant.
 The rafter is the hypotenuse and the legs or catheti of the triangle are the top wall plates of the structure.
-The side cut is located at the intersection of the given pitch column and the side cut of the hip/valley row.
-The regular hip/valley rafter runs at a 45° angle to the main roof and the unit of measurement is 16.97 inches of run.
-Regular hip/valley and jack rafters have different bevel angles within any given pitch and the angle decreases as the pitch increases.
+The side cut is located at the intersection of the given slope column and the side cut of the hip/valley row.
+The regular hip/valley rafter runs at a 45° angle to the common rafter and the unit of measurement is 12 inches of run.
+Regular hip/valley and jack rafters have different bevel angles within any given slope and the angle decreases as the slope increases.

 The side cut of the hip/valley rafter = (Tangent)(12) = side cut in inches.
 The side cuts in the rafter table are all in a base 12.
-The arc tan can be determined from any given pitch.
+The arc tan can be determined from any given slope.
 Most power tools and angle measuring devices use 90° as 0° in construction.
 The complementary angles of the arc tan are used with tools like the speed square.

 Side cut of jack rafters

-The side cut is located at the intersection of the side cut of jack rafters row and the pitch column on the Steel square.
-There is a row for the difference in length of jacks, 16 and 24 inch centers on the blade.
+The side cut is located at the intersection of the side cut of jack rafters row and the slope column on the Steel square.
+There is a row for the difference in length of jacks, 16 and 24 inch centers on the body.
 The tangents are directly proportional for both centers.

 The tangent is in a base 12.
 The tangent x 12 = side cut of jack rafters.
 This corresponds to the side cut on the Steel square.
 The complementary angles of the arc tan are used on most angle measuring devices in construction.
 The tangent of hip, valley, and jack rafters are less than 1.00 in all pitches above 0°.
-An eighteen pitch has a side cut angle of 29.07° and a two pitch has a side cut angle of 44.56° for jack rafters.
-This is a variation of 15.5° between pitches.
+An eighteen to twelve slope has a side cut angle of 29.07° and a two to twelve slope has a side cut angle of 44.56° for jack rafters.
+This is a variation of 15.5° between slopes.